Europe Italy

 One of the best things to do in Treviso is to follow the canals.

 Oh, Treviso.
 You stole my heart.
 Treviso, Italy is often called Little Venice or the Other Venice.
-It is located just a short train ride away from Venice in the Veneto region of Northern Italy.
-Treviso is a beautiful ancient city that has crisscrossing canals, medieval fortified walls, and flowing rivers.
-The city is filled to the brim with art, gorgeous architecture, and great food.
-It is the first Italian city that I could honestly move to, in particular, the historic center.
-That is how much I love this city and why I couldn’t wait to share a travel guide to Treviso with you!
+It is just a short train ride from Venice in the Veneto region of Northern Italy.
+Treviso is a beautiful ancient city with crisscrossing canals, medieval fortified walls, and flowing rivers.
+Treviso is filled with art, gorgeous architecture, and great food.
+It is the first Italian city, I could honestly move to, in particular, the historic center.
+That is how much I love this city and why I couldn’t wait to share a travel guide to Treviso, Italy with you!
 Not to mention, there are so many wonderful things to do and explore in Treviso.
-So keep reading for a complete travel guide to Treviso, Italy which includes where to stay in Treviso, things to do in Treviso, and the best restaurants in Treviso.
+Our Treviso Italy travel guide covers everything you need to know to visit “Little Venice!”
+Keep reading for the best place to stay, top things to do, and must-visit restaurants for an unforgettable experience in this charming Italian city.

 Wandering along the canals is one of the best things to do in the city.

-How to get to Treviso
+How to get to Treviso, Italy?

 Fun Facts!